chromaui/chromatic-docs/promotion-eligibility.md

 2. Link your account with a GitHub Organization, Bitbucket Group, or GitLab Team.
 3. Setup your first project
 4. Run at least one build
-5. Contact us to check eligibility via in-app chat
+5. Contact us to check eligibility & promo code via in-app chat

 <a class="intercom-promotion-code-qualification-bot"><b>Click to redeem via in-app chat</b></a>.